Admission to Graduate School

 Students seeking a graduate degree, graduate certificate, or enrollment as a non-degree student must apply for admission by completing the online graduate application and paying a non-refundable application fee.
 Graduate program application requirements and deadlines vary by program.
 Admission to or completion of a graduate certificate does not guarantee admission to a graduate degree program.
 Admission to the Graduate School is based on a recommendation from the graduate program.
 Final admission decisions are made by the Graduate School.
 Application to the Graduate School is required before program admission can be considered.

-- U.S. baccalaureate degree or higher, or equivalent international degree, from an accredited institution
+- Baccalaureate degree or higher, or equivalent international degree, from a regionally accredited institution of higher education.

 - Evidence of English proficiency (international students only)